 Post-Graduation Options: Navigating Your Future

 It’s been a while!
 I have been so busy recently, writing my dissertation and revising for exams that I had to take a break from blogging.
-I can assure you that I am back doing what I love, with lots of advice and ideas for you all.
+I can assure you that I am back doing what I love, with lots of advice for you all.

-I have now finished my degree at the University of South Wales and what an experience it has been.
-I never thought I would get to this point and it is a scary feeling to think that I am now a proper adult, if you get me.
+I’ve now finished my degree at the University of South Wales and what an experience it has been.
+I never thought I would get to this point and it is a scary feeling to think that I am now a proper adult.
 This post will discuss options to consider after you finish your degree.
 To tell you the truth, I am still uncertain.
 I am at the stage of deciding where to complete a masters course, and it is a harder task than I originally thought.
-There are so many factors to consider, such as the modules within the course, the opportunities the course offers, the funding and more.
-Although this is my next step, there are many steps that an individual can consider, some not mentioned in this post.
+There are so many factors to consider, such as the modules within the course, the opportunities the course offers and more.

 2. Intern at a company.
 If you are not yet ready to work full time, then an internship is the perfect way to gain experience without the full commitment of work.
 Internships can be paid or unpaid, it just depends on the company.
 See my post on The importance of internships, placements and insight experiences for more information.